Manaslu Trek 12 Days Itinerary

 • Best Season March, April, May and Sept, Oct, Nov

-It has not been long since the Manaslu region opened its doors to travelers, and it did not take long for the region to gain popularity.
-Today, several avid trekkers from all around the globe choose The Manaslu Trek as their next Himalayan expedition.
+It has not been long since the Manaslu Trek opened its doors to travelers, and it did not take long for the region to gain popularity.
+Today, several avid trekkers from all around the globe choose The Manaslu Trek 12 Days as their next Himalayan expedition.
 Why would they not?
-It has everything you need: nature, culture, adventure, solitude, and so on.
+It has everything you need: nature, culture, adventure, solitude, and the list goes on.

-Though it's not easy to enlist everything you'll experience in this Manaslu Short Trek in 12 days, we have tried our best to give you a clear picture of what it's like to embark on this exceptional journey to the Manaslu region.
-Here are some compelling reasons why you should join us on our 12 days Manaslu Trek.
+Though it's not easy to enlist everything you'll experience in this Manaslu Short Trek of 12 days, we have tried our best to give you a clear picture of what it's like to embark on this exceptional journey to the Manaslu region.
+We've enlisted some compelling reasons why you should join us on our 12 days Manaslu Trek.

 Best Features of the Manaslu Trek 12 Days